alexbilbie/alexbilbie.github.com/_posts/2013-02-22-developing-an-oauth2-authorization-server.md

 date: "2013-02-22 09:00:00"
 ---

+In my previous post I announced my new OAuth 2.0 PHP libraries.
+This is the first in a number of posts that will show you how to use it.

+---

 This guide will show you how to setup a basic OAuth 2.0 authorization server which supports the  authorization code grant type.

 ## Install the library